wp-plugins/runkeeper-plugin/readme.txt

 4. Note: JQuery must be already included in the site.

 == Changelog ==

+= 1.2 =
+* Fixed paths issue causing JS and CSS to be missed out.

 = 1.1 =
 * Style amends to keep up with new Runkeper website